ben8622/ben8622/README.md

-### Software Engineer, Outdoor Geek, and All Around Nerd
+### Software Engineer and Tree Hugger
+- As of right now I am interning as a Web Application Devloper

 <!--
 **ben8622/ben8622** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.